Anna (Anya) Ivanova

 Hi!

-I am a postdoctoral researcher at MIT, interested in studying the relationship between language and other aspects of human cognition.
+I am an Assistant Professor of Psychology at Georgia Institute of Technology, interested in studying the relationship between language and other aspects of human cognition.
 In my work, I use tools from cognitive neuroscience (such as fMRI) and artificial intelligence (such as large language models).

-To learn more, browse this website or check out this 5-min TEDx talk about applying insights from neuroscience to better understand the capabilities of large language models.
+To learn more, browse my lab’s website (Language, Intelligence, and Thought) or check out this 5-min TEDx talk about applying insights from neuroscience to better understand the capabilities of large language models.

-You can contact me at annaiv [at] mit [dot] edu or follow me on Twitter.
+You can contact me at a.ivanova [at] gatech [dot] edu or follow me on Twitter.

 Interests